DrTimothyAldenDavis/SuiteSparse/README.md

 Compile all of SuiteSparse with "make local".

 Next, compile the GraphBLAS MATLAB library.
-In the system shell while in the SuiteSparse folder, type "make gbmatlab" if you want to install it system- wide with "sudo make install", or "make gblocal" if you want to use the library in your own SuiteSparse/lib.
+In the system shell while in the SuiteSparse folder, type "make gbmatlab" if you want to install it system-wide with "make install", or "make gblocal" if you want to use the library in your own SuiteSparse/lib.

 Then in the MATLAB Command Window, cd to the SuiteSparse directory and type